What Is The Equality Act & How Does It Affect LGBTQ Rights?

 As The Advocate explains, the Equality Act insures that LGBTQ individuals cannot be discriminated against in key areas.

-Employment: The Act extends federal anti-discrimination legislation related to employment to LGBTQ individuals.
-What this means is that a person cannot be denied a job on the basis of their sexual orientation or gender identity, either in the public sector or the private sector.
+Employment: The Act extends federal anti-discrimination legislation related to employment of LGBTQ individuals.
+What this means is that a person cannot be denied a job on the basis of sexual orientation or gender identity in both the public and private sector.
 Exceptions are made for religious institutions, religious institutions of higher education, and certain advocacy groups (so, for example, an anti-LGBTQ advocacy group would not be forced to hire an LGBTQ individual).

 Housing: Similarly, the Act extends the protections of the Fair Housing Act to LGBTQ individuals.
 The Act would still provide exceptions for owner-occupied rental housing that has four or fewer units; and does not extend to arrangements between individual roommates.

 Public Accommodations: Provides the same protections for LGBTQ individuals that the Civil Rights Act extends to other minority groups in places of “public accommodation,” such as restaurants, sports stadiums, or movie theaters, for example.
-Exceptions will still be in place for religious institutions that only provide facilities for their members; so an evangelical Christian church, for example, would not be forced to host a wedding for LGBTQ individuals.
+Exceptions will still be in place for religious institutions that only provide facilities for their members.
+So, an evangelical Christian church, for example, would not be forced to host a wedding for LGBTQ individuals.

 The Act would also put an end to disputes over whether or not a baker could be forced to bake a cake for a gay wedding.
 Under the wording of the bill, a baker could choose to limit his inventory to, say, birthday cakes or graduation cakes.
-But if the baker offers wedding cakes to straight couples, he or she would be required to bake a cake for a gay couple who asked.
+But if the baker offers wedding cakes to straight couples, he or she would be required to bake a cake for a gay couple when asked.

 The Act also requires that businesses and public K-12 schools allow individuals to use the restroom that corresponds to their gender identity.